magento/devdocs/src/guides/v2.2/cloud/cdn/fastly-vcl-blocking.md

 ## Additional VCL examples for blocking requests

-The following additional examples show the VCL code to block requests without using an ACL list.
+The following examples show how to block requests using inline condition statements instead of an ACL list.

-**VCL code sample: Block by Country Code:**
+### VCL code sample: Block by country code

 This example uses the two-character ISO 3166-1 country code for the country associated with the IP address.